raspberrypilearning/3D-scene/en/step_7.md

 Right-click or tap and hold on your variable on the Stage.

-Select 'slider' from the menu.
+Select **Slider** from the menu.

 ![Turn slider](images/variable-slider.png)

-**Tip:** You can double click or tap on a variable on the Stage to switch between normal, large and slider.
+**Tip:** You can double-click or tap on the variable displayed on the Stage and select **slider**.

-Right-click or tap and hold on your variable on the Stage again and choose 'change slider range'.
+Right-click or tap and hold on the variable displayed on the Stage and select **change slider range**.

 ![Speed slider](images/slider-range.png)

 Set the range by specifying a minimum and maximum value.

-A minimum of 1 and a maximum of 10 work fairly well for how quickly a sprite spins.
+A minimum of `1` and a maximum of `10` work fairly well for how quickly a sprite spins.

 ![Slider range 1 to 10](images/slider-values.png)

 The value range that is right for your variable depends on what you are using it for.
 Sometimes you will need to experiment a little to get it right but remember that you can change it at any time.

-You can drag the slider to a convenient position on the Stage.
+Drag the slider to a convenient position on the Stage.

 **Tip:** Variables on the Stage always appear in a layer above all of the sprites.
 If you have a moving sprite it will go under any variables on the Stage.